pyaesone17/lapse/README.md

 ```
 ## Usage

-Include the trait "Pyaesone17\ErrorNotification\ErrorNotifiable::class" in Exceptions/Handler::class first.

-after that register In the report method like this.
+Include the trait `"Pyaesone17\ErrorNotification\ErrorNotifiable::class"` in `Exceptions/Handler::class` first.
+After that register In the report method like this.

 ``` php
     public function report(Exception $exception)